Supported Site Middle Tennessee State University: Collaboration

 - High school teacher that is the only Physics Modeler in the county left the area for another opportunity.

-- Our first four physics teaching graduates have moved from the area: one to Texas, one to Chattanooga, one to Florida, and one to a Nashville middle school.
+- Our first three physics teaching graduates have moved from the area: one to Texas, one to Chattanooga, and one to a Nashville middle school.

 - We will assign responsibility for the Teacher Advisory Group to our new PER faculty member.